Label Sets / Question Sets

 ```

-Even though "Java" appears two times, each belongs to a different parent, making it contextually unique.
+In the example above, although `Java` appears twice, each instance belongs to a different parent, making it contextually unique.

-However, using the same label name more than once under the same parent is not allowed:
+Using the same label name more than once under the same parent is not allowed.
+In the example below, the system flags an error because both `Apple` entries are under `Fruit`.

 ```